phylotastic/phylotastic/design/game_ideas.md

 # ideas for game-ifying phylogeny

-## Place species card to grow tree
+## Build tree with progressive branch placement

 This game builds and tests knowledge of phylogenetic relationships for species.
 The player is challenged to build a tree in stepwise fashion by placing a new (randomly drawn) species card onto the correct branch.
 The species cards have pictures and perhaps some data harvested from EOL.